Adding gig work to your CV can play to your creativity and strengths.

 Assign yourself a job title that's related to your work

 Ensure that your job title reflects the nature of your work.
-Try combining either of the terms 'freelancer', 'consultant' or 'contractor' with an adjective that summarises your industry, role or niche.
+Try combining any of the terms 'freelancer', 'consultant' or 'contractor' with an adjective that summarises your industry, role or niche.
 For example: 'Freelance Writer and Editor' or 'SEO Consultant'.

 Include a company name if appropriate